Trip Bacon — The secret ingredient to the perfect getaway logo

 🆕New to Cruising?
 This Creator Addresses:

-Unexpected add-on chargesBe aware that cruise lines automatically add gratuities, which can increase your final bill by hundreds of dollars.
+Not realizing cruise lines automatically add gratuitiesBe aware that gratuities can increase your final bill by hundreds of dollars.

 Questions This Creator Answers

-QHow do automatic gratuities impact your cruise budget?
+QHow do automatic gratuity charges impact cruise budgeting?

-QWhat are the reasons passengers choose to remove gratuities?
+QWhat are the reasons passengers choose to remove automatic gratuities?

 Topics Covered